How to read and write NFC tags

 2. Enable NFC

-Before using NFC Tools, go to "Settings" > "Connections" > "NFC" and ensure that NFC is enabled on your device.
+Before using NFC Tools, ensure that NFC is enabled on your device.

 3. Launch the app